gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -10 to -11 ## {#sec-10-11}

+* Removed redundancy of key type capabilities, from 'sign_info', 'ecdh_info' and 'key'.

 * Error handling in case of non available Sender IDs upon joining.